Annual subscription procedure

 How we give you a record of your payment:

 - The subscription system will show the status of your invoice and payment.

 - Payment must be for the exact amount invoiced.

-- Finance (Trading) will record payments and transactions received daily into the subscription system.
-The subscription system will update invoice payment status and show it on the next working day.
+- The finance team will record on the subscription system the payments they receive each day.
+The subscription system will update the invoice payment status and show it the next working day.

-- Finance (Trading) will process payment upon receipt and the subscription system will display reports for district, division, county and country and region levels to access.
+- The finance team will process payments and the subscription system will show reports for district, division, county and country and region levels to access.

-- Level main contacts of units which have not yet paid their invoice will receive a reminder email asking for payment approximately two weeks before the publicised deadline.
+- Around 2 weeks before the publicised deadline, level main contacts for units which haven’t yet paid their invoice will get a reminder email asking for payment.

-- Commissioners are responsible for monitoring the units which have and haven’t paid and will send reminders to relevant units.
+- Commissioners and their team are responsible for monitoring the units which have and haven’t paid and will send reminders to relevant units.
 Any difficulties in paying invoices should be raised with local commissioners at the earliest possible opportunity.